County Urges Residents to Take Precautions during Excessive Heat

-With temperatures expected to reach the near 100 degrees today and heat indexes forecasted to exceed 105, County officials are urging residents to take precautions to protect themselves against heat-related illnesses such as heat stroke and heat exhaustion.
+With temperatures forecast for the upper-90s to 100° later this week, and heat indexes forecast to exceed that, County officials are urging residents to take precautions to protect themselves against heat-related illnesses such as heat stroke and heat exhaustion.
 Residents are also asked to check on elderly friends, relatives and neighbors who may be isolated to be sure they are not showing signs of heat-related illnesses.
 County facilities, including libraries, swimming pools, recreation and senior centers, as well as regional services centers, will be open and may provide respite from the heat.

 “Summer heat can be dangerous, especially for seniors and those with chronic illnesses,” said County Health Officer Dr. Ulder J. Tillman.
 “It is important for all of us to check on our friends, relatives and neighbors to make sure they are safe during extreme temperatures.”